flux-framework/flux-core/doc/man1/flux-top.rst

 .. program:: flux top

-The ``flux-top`` command provides a dynamic view of Flux instance status and running jobs.  *TARGET*, if specified, selects a Flux instance other than the default, and may be either a native Flux URI or a high level URI, as described in :man1:`flux-uri`.
+The :program:`flux top` command provides a dynamic view of Flux instance status and running jobs.  *TARGET*, if specified, selects a Flux instance other than the default, and may be either a native Flux URI or a high level URI, as described in :man1:`flux-uri`.

-The ``flux-top`` display window is divided into two parts:  the summary pane, and the job listing pane, which are described in detail below.
+The :program:`flux top` display window is divided into two parts:  the summary pane, and the job listing pane, which are described in detail below.

 OPTIONS